 If the tenant refuses to enter into a repayment agreement or fails to make payments on an existing or new repayment agreement, the IHA must terminate the family's tenancy or assistance, or both.
-HUD does not authorize any IHA-sponsored amnesty or debt forgiveness programs, therefore, no amnesty or debt forgiveness program will be provided.
+HUD does not authorize any IHA-sponsored amnesty or debt forgiveness programs; therefore, no amnesty or debt forgiveness program will be provided.
+Repayment agreements cannot extend past 24 months on the repayment plan.